EfiPy/kmodule/README.md

 It test in X86_64 and Rapberry pi 4.
 # Homepage
 [kmodule](https://github.com/EfiPy/kmodule)
+# pull kmod from remote
+If it's the first time you check-out a repo you need to use --init first
+- git submodule update --init --recursive
+--remote was added to support updating to latest tips of remote branches
+- git submodule update --recursive
 # Build sample
 - Download [Linux kernel sample module hello-5 from](https://github.com/EfiPy/kmodule/tree/master/hello-5)
 - Confirm Makefile, hello-5.c and sample.py exist.